Body Mass Index, explained

 Body fatness levels differ across demographic categories, and two people of the same BMI can have different levels of body fatness.
 For example, we know that women tend to have more body fat than men, older people tend to have more body fat than younger adults, and athletes tend to have less body fat than nonathletes.10

-All of that being true, BMI continues to be the best estimation of weight-related health risk because of its scalability and accessibility—it is a simple calculation, it is based on easily measured values (height and weight), and it is relatively easy to understand.11, 15 Additionally, research has shown that BMI is strongly correlated with the gold-standard (read: best) methods for measuring body fatness.1, 12 Other measures of body composition, such as bioelectrical impedance, dual energy x-ray absorptiometry, skinfold thickness measurements, and underwater weighing, tend to be expensive, invasive, difficult to obtain, and require highly trained clinicians.15
+All of that being true, BMI continues to be the best estimation of weight-related health risk at a population level because of its scalability and accessibility—it is a simple calculation, it is based on easily measured values (height and weight), and it is relatively easy to understand.11, 15 Additionally, research has shown that BMI is strongly correlated with the gold-standard (read: best) methods for measuring body fatness.1, 12 Other measures of body composition, such as bioelectrical impedance, dual energy x-ray absorptiometry, skinfold thickness measurements, and underwater weighing, tend to be expensive, invasive, difficult to obtain, and require highly trained clinicians.15

 Are there times when BMI is not the best measure?